derpen/LeSite/content/posts/creating-server-2.md

 ```
 $ git remote add origin https:github.com/your_username/your_repo_name.git
 $ git branch -M main
+$ echo "public/*" >> .gitignore // We don't want this folder to be uploaded to our repo as well.
 $ git add *
 $ git commit -m "Initialize"
 $ git config --global user.email "your_email"